jrl508/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The Document Object Model is a tree like structure representing the web app through a succession of nodes

 2. What is an event?
+An event is any action made by the user, "click,scroll, keypresses etc."

 3. What is an event listener?
+An event listener is as its name suggests checks for any event caused by the user usually with the purpose of initiating some function

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? in order to manipulate an object using array methods

 5. What is a component?
+a component is code representing something that may be used repeatedly or in several instances throughout the app, instead of repeating code it allows the developer to reference it in a more condensed and organized fashion

 ### Git Set up